Ieooo/clash/docs/configuration/outbound.md

 ## Proxies

-Proxies are the basic type of outbound targets.
+Proxies are some outbound targets that you can configure.
+Like proxy servers, you define destinations for the packets here.

 ### Shadowsocks